Injured? Don’t Cancel Your Workouts!

 By Josh Allen July 3, 2025

-Do Hard Things Now, So Life Becomes Easier Later Modern humans are slackers.
-Why do I say that?
-Throughout human history, we were wired to survive constant hardship - scarcity of food, threats from predators, harsh environments, manual labor for everything.
+Do Hard Things Now, So Life Becomes Easier Later Modern humans default to the easy way but it's not our fault...
+Throughout human history, we were wired to survive constant hardship - scarcity of food, threats from predators, harsh environments and manual labor for everything.
 Our DNA evolved for survival in these conditions, not for modern living.
 Imagine an early human stumbling across a fruit tree.
 It made sense to gorge - there was no telling when the next meal would come.
 The human who gorged had a higher chance of survival than the human who only ate a few pieces of fruit.
-Practicing self-control in an environment of scarcity was a death sentence.
+Practicing self-control in an environment of scarcity would have been a death sentence.
 Likewise, if given a chance to rest instead of walking miles or hunting, rest was the obvious choice.
 The problem?
 Our genes haven’t caught up with modern life.
 Today, food is everywhere.
 We don’t have to fight to meet our basic needs.
 Technology does the heavy lifting, cars replace walking, entertainment is on-demand and calorie-dense foods are always within reach.
-So, left unchecked, our instincts will always lean toward the easy options like overeating unhealthy foods (that are so easily accessible).
-Or driving to the store instead of walking.
+Left unchecked, our instincts will always lean toward easy options like overeating unhealthy foods (that are so easily accessible) or driving to the store instead of walking.
 In other words, we’re still hardwired to take the path of least resistance.
 But here’s the catch: Choosing easy now often means a harder life later and choosing hard now often means an easier life later.
-Most modern humans are overweight, stressed, tired and dealing with chronic health problems not because we’re following outdated survival programming that no longer serves us.
+Most modern humans are overweight, stressed, tired and dealing with chronic health problems because we’re following outdated survival programming that no longer serves us.
 It’s time to become aware of these defaults.
 To override them.
 To consciously choose the hard thing - because doing hard things is what actually makes life easier in the long run.
-Hard things like: Go to bed on time instead of watching another episode Prepare a healthy meal instead of grabbing fast food Move your body instead of sitting all day Walk or bike to the store instead of driving Manage stress with deep breaths and fresh air instead of pouring a drink Look at your habits instead of masking symptoms with medication It might feel uncomfortable because it goes against everything your biology is urging you to do.
+Hard things like: Going to bed on time instead of watching another episode Preparing a healthy meal instead of grabbing fast food Moving your body instead of sitting all day Walking or biking to the store instead of driving Managing stress with deep breaths and fresh air instead of pouring a drink Looking at your habits instead of masking symptoms with medication It might feel uncomfortable because it goes against everything your biological programming is urging you to do.
 But that’s exactly why it matters.
 Don’t think of it as punishment or sacrifice.
 Think of it as an investment.
 Every time you take the stairs instead of the elevator, cook instead of order out, or put your phone down to truly rest, you’re building a life that’s easier, richer, and more fulfilling down the road.
 And remember: Do easy things, and you’ll have a hard life.
 Do hard things, and you’ll have an easy life.
 Most of the above information is probably not new to you.
 That’s because we live in the information age with the internet and now AI - we already know what it is we need to do.
 The problem however is implementation.
-This is where having a solid plan customized for you and accountability comes in.
+This is where having a customized plan and accountability comes in.
 If you know the hard things you need to do more of but struggle with breaking past your ‘default mode’ then contact us for a complimentary consultation HERE .

 By Nova Health Club July 1, 2025